-Compare different plastic material properties and recommended molding and processing conditions, regardless of your selected materials.
+No matter which type of plastics you use, Moldflow Insight plastic injection molding simulation software can help you find the best molding conditions.
 Thermoplastics and thermosets are the 2 primary types of plastics used in manufacturing.
-They have distinctive properties and are well suited for differing applications.
+They have distinct properties and are suited for different applications.

 If the product has a critical load case to meet, then you can perform a structural analysis test within the injection molding process to include in the analysis.

 Simulate the process of 2 sequential injections (or materials), visualize the impact on their relative behavior, and analyze the overmolding process.
-In two-shot sequential overmolding, different colored versions of the same material or 2 entirely different materials are injected into the mold.
+In two-shot sequential overmolding, different colored versions of the same material or 2 different materials are injected into the mold.

-Use Moldflow software to reduce optical quality issues, such as blurring or double images.
+Use Moldflow injection molding simulation software to reduce optical quality issues, such as blurring or double images.
 Many factors influence birefringence, including the material, mold design, and molding conditions.
-Predict optical performance issues in plastics.

 Simulate one-directional core deflection on parts with inserts.
 See pressure differential around the core that could lead to core deflection, and use one-sided constraint to help with your analysis.